james-nichols/vibrations_everywhere/content/content.md

 *Drag the slider above to play with how many sine waves there are.*

+Some intersting things to note:

-Visually, you'll notice that actually the first few sine waves are the ones that make the biggest difference.
-With the slider halfway, we have the general shape of the wave, but it's all wiggly.
-We just need the rest of the small ones to make the wigglyness flatten out.
+ - The first few sine waves are the ones that make the biggest difference.
+ - With the slider halfway, we have the general shape of the wave, but it's all wiggly.
+We need the rest of the small ones to make the wigglyness flatten out.

-When you listen to the wave, you'll hear the sound get lower, because we're removing the higher frequencies.
+ - When you listen to the wave, you'll hear the sound get lower, because we're removing the higher frequencies.

 This process works like that for any repeating line.
 Give it a go, try drawing your own!